DerGuru/The-Resonant/New Chapters/Part3/P3-09_Consulting_Malvek.md

 "Agreed."

-"And if this works—if we help contain or resolve RP-0—you acknowledge our value.
+"And if this works - if we help contain or resolve RP-0 - you acknowledge our value.
 Publicly.
 Make it clear that monitored operators can contribute positively.
 That partnership works."

 Malvek studied him for a long moment.
 Then nodded.
 "Agreed.
 All three conditions."